Sadna-Market/Market/README.md

  ]

-add_item - object with the key :"email of the user" , and the value is object with the key : "store name" and the value is the array of items
+add_item -items we want add to stores, object with the key :"email of the user" , and the value is object with the key : "store name" and the value is the array of items

 {